 CSA is an issue that should move and stir each one of us.
 Anyone who sees or engages should understand the criticality of this issue.”

-Vineet Bhatnagar, Chairman, Awards Committee
+– Vineet Bhatnagar, Chairman, Awards Committee

-- Arpan won the India NGO National Award, 2011, in the ‘small category’ (Budget under one crore) a joint venture by the Resource Alliance, UK and the Rockefeller Foundation, US for doing exemplary work in the NGO sector by way of professional management, innovation in local resource mobilization and the effectiveness of the organization’s activities in improving the lives of the people it serves.
+- Arpan won the India NGO National Award, 2011, in the ‘Small Category’ (Budget under one crore) a joint venture by the Resource Alliance, UK and the Rockefeller Foundation, US for doing exemplary work in the NGO sector by way of professional management, innovation in local resource mobilization and the effectiveness of the organization’s activities in improving the lives of the people it serves.

-“Arpan is recognized as an expert organisation in preventing sex abuse amongst children.
-Arpan’s program is unique because at this scale, Arpan is the only organisation with a very innovative model for sex abuse prevention in the country.
-Arpan is expanding the outreach of its the program by also training teachers, parents, caretakers, NGO professionals, social workers (working for children), etc. Arpan is currently imparting very specialized services on this sensitive issue and is considered as one of the resource agencies in the country.
+“Arpan is recognised as an expert organisation in preventing sex abuse amongst children.
+Arpan’s program is unique because, at this scale, Arpan is the only organisation with a very innovative model for sex abuse prevention in the country.
+Arpan is expanding the outreach of its the program by also training teachers, parents, caretakers, NGO professionals, social workers (working for children), etc. Arpan is currently imparting very specialised services on this sensitive issue and is considered as one of the resource agencies in the country.
 Qualitative change among those being trained through innovate ways are also being recorded and measured by Arpan effectively.”